-Many loved images of Amsterdam’s narrow and wonky canal houses have shaped the world’s perception of Dutch architecture.
-So why does the classic canal house look like this?
+Images of Amsterdam’s much loved narrow and wonky canal houses have shaped the world’s perception of Dutch architecture.
+So how did we end up with the classic design of the canal house?

-Even if you have never set foot in the Netherlands, you most likely have an idea of what classic Dutch architecture looks like.
-This is because, bicycles, weed, and tulips aside, the image of the Dutch canal house is probably what most people imagine when they think of the Netherlands.
+Even if you’ve never set foot in the Netherlands, you probably have an idea of what classic Dutch architecture looks like.
+That’s because along with bicycles, weed, and tulips, the image of the Dutch canal house is probably one of the first things that come to mind in association with the Netherlands.

-Indeed, Dutch architecture is probably part of the reason why so many tourists flood into Amsterdam.
-From the extremely narrow facades to the seemingly questionable structural integrity, why are these classic buildings so wonderfully weird?
+Indeed, Dutch architecture is one reason why so many tourists flood to Amsterdam.
+From the extremely narrow structure to the death-defying staircases, why are these classic buildings so wonderfully weird?
 Here are the answers to all the questions you never knew you had.

 Why are Amsterdam’s canal houses so narrow?

-Perhaps the most striking feature of the classical Amsterdam canal house is the sometimes absurdly narrow facade.
-Anyone new to the Netherlands may wonder how it is that all the elements of everyday life can be carried out in an abode the width of a Volkswagen.
-However, if you have been lucky enough to get invited in, you will find that in spite of its narrowness, the house is usually very deep.
+Perhaps the most striking feature of the classical Amsterdam canal house is the strangely narrow facade (front of the building).
+Anyone new to the Netherlands may wonder how it is that you can carry out your day in an abode the width of a Volkswagen.
+However, if you’re lucky enough to be invited in, you’ll find that to make up for their narrowness, the houses are usually very deep.

 So why is it that the Dutch went about creating such oddly-proportioned houses?
-The answer is simple: it was cheaper that way.
+The answer is simple: they were cheaper to build.
 Back in the 16th century, Dutch citizens were taxed for many things, including the width of their houses.
 Perhaps this feeds into the stereotype of the Dutch always looking for a bargain!
-The Dutch found a solution to the issue of taxation and simply made narrow but deep houses.
+Architects found a solution to the issue of taxation and simply made narrow but deep houses.

 Dutch staircases: the price that must be paid